apecloud/kubeblocks/docs/user_docs/installation/install-kubeblocks-on-the-existed-kubernetes-clusters.md

 ---
-title: Install kbcli and KubeBlocks on the existed Kubernetes clusters
+title: Install KubeBlocks on the existed Kubernetes clusters
-description: Install kbcli and KubeBlocks on the existed Kubernetes clusters
+description: Install KubeBlocks on the existed Kubernetes clusters
 keywords: [taints, affinity, tolerance, install, kbcli, KubeBlocks]
 sidebar_position: 3
 sidebar_label: On the existed Kubernetes clusters
 ---

-# Install kbcli and KubeBlocks on the existed Kubernetes clusters
+# Install KubeBlocks on the existed Kubernetes clusters

 In the actual environment, it is normal to install `kbcli` and KubeBlocks on the existed Kubernetes clusters.